JuanIrache/tomgjson/readme.md

 ### GPX

 GPS tracks with time fields can be parsed.
-For now, only the first track and its first track segment will be read.
+For now, only the first track of a file will be read.
 Based on the parsed data, additional data streams can be computed (speed, acceleration, course direction, distance...).

 ## Usage